 To avoid doing everything and keep the focus, pick one or two metrics that help your startup measure success.
 These metrics can inform your growth, the features you build, and the way you shape your company’s message.

 Sam Altman has overseen several startups to great strides and growth.
-The concept of startups is that it is a tough road.
+By nature, building a startup is a tough road.
 However, following this definitive guide to successful companies will get you closer to the goal you actually want to achieve.

 Are you ready to launch your startup?
 Better still, have you already launched your startup?
-Just imagine how amazing it would be to let someone else worry about generating publicity for your startup, while you focus on perfecting your product.
+Just imagine how amazing it would be to let someone else generate publicity for your startup, while you focus on perfecting your product.
 With a team of professionals who have experience working with brands from different industries, Pressfarm can do that for you!
-Pressfarm provides personalized public relations services which will help you tell a memorable brand story that will capture media attention and inspire your target audience.
+Pressfarm provides personalized public relations services that will help you tell a memorable brand story that will capture media attention and inspire your target audience.

-We have experience writing press releases which will win journalists over and feature articles which will excite your target audience.
-We’re also skilled at designing media kits which showcase the unique personality of each brand.
-On top of taking care of your content creation, we’re committed to helping you find the perfect journalists to cover your story.
+We have experience writing press releases that will win journalists over and feature articles that will excite your target audience.
+We’re also skilled at designing media kits that showcase the unique personality of each brand.
+On top of taking care of your content creation, we can help you find the perfect journalists to cover your story.

-For this reason, we give all our clients access to our media database of over 75,000 journalists across different niches.
+For this reason, we give all our clients access to our media database of over 1 million journalists across different niches.
 With this database, you can forget about having to comb the Internet for journalists every time you have a story to pitch.
-Check out our packages and let us help you tell a brand story which moves your target audience and inspires action.
+Check out our packages and let us help you tell a brand story that moves your target audience and inspires action.